Starting Your Own Digital Skills Training Program

 Organizational Priorities and Capacity

-Review your organization’s mission statement, identify overarching goals, and align the digital navigator program to that mission.
+Review your organization’s mission statement, identify overarching goals, and align the digital skills program to that mission.
 Remember your capacity, both in the short and long term.
 Think about human resources, technological infrastructure, financial support, and training and development needs.

 Example Program